 So, you’ll need a better service than VIP72 to access specific VODs.
 Netflix, in particular, is always looking for new ways to block VPN connections.
 It’s not uncommon to find VPN alternatives that are useful in the event a certain server goes down, but you won’t get this with VIP72.
 So, you can check out some of these VPNs for streaming instead.

-Unblocked: Netflix, Hulu, BBC iPlayer, YouTube
+Unblocked: Netflix, Hulu, BBC iPlayer, and YouTube

-VIP72 meets the basic requirements of streaming Netflix, Hulu, YouTube, BBC iPlayer.
+VIP72 meets the basic requirements of streaming Netflix, Hulu, YouTube, and BBC iPlayer.
 The service provider attempts to maintain a reasonably performing server that enables you to connect reliably and securely.